 We provide evidence for the presence of an enzymatically active CSN subcomplex (containing core subunits CSN5 and CSN6) at the cardiac desmosome that targets its degradation.
-We show that CSN6 is an integral component of the cardiac desmosomal complex tethered by a direct interaction with the N-terminus of DSP.
-Taking advantage of DSP and CSN6 crystal structures (16, 17), our studies revealed the minimal DSP-CSN6 binding interface, which occurs between the spectrin repeats in the N-terminus of DSP and the MPN-domain of CSN6.
-The MPN domain of CSN6 is required for de-neddylation activity as studies utilizing a fragment of CSN6 deleted of the MPN domain resulted in a 100 fold decrease in de-neddylation activity of the CSN complex (17).
-Further refinement of the minimal CSN subunits required for de-neddylation activity has identified the sufficiency and requirement of the CSN5-CSN6 heterodimer to trigger deneddylation activity (17, 25).
-CSN5 is the only COP9 complex subunit that harbors enzymatic activity as a protease as its MPN domain contains an embedded JAB1 MPN domain metalloenzyme (JAMM) motif, which contains the required catalytic center to de-neddylate substrates (19, 34).
-We show that CSN5 is co-localized to cell junctions in the adult mouse heart, and its cell junction localization was dependent on the presence of CSN6, highlighting the presence of a minimal CSN subcomplex.
-In vitro studies have revealed that the CSN5-CSN6 heterodimer is sufficient to de-neddylate and facilitate cullin RING E3 ubiquitin ligase (CURLs) function (25), suggesting functional sufficiency of this minimal CSN subcomplex to enzymatically target substrates.
-Our studies highlight that CSN5-CSN6 likely heterodimerize at desmosomal junctions, but CSN5 may exclusively function to deneddylate CURLs and target desmosomal proteins for degradation.
-Future studies focused on disrupting the CSN5/6 heterodimer will be required to determine if CSN5 is also required for desmosomal substrate recognition.
+We show that CSN6 is an integral component of the cardiac desmosomal complex tethered by a direct interaction with the N terminus of DSP.
+Taking advantage of DSP and CSN6 crystal structures (16, 17), our studies revealed the minimal DSP-CSN6 binding interface, which occurs between the spectrin repeats in the N terminus of DSP and the MPN domain of CSN6.
+Deneddylation activity requires the MPN domain of CSN, as evidenced by deletion studies in which a CSN6 fragment of the MPN domain resulted in a 100fold decrease in deneddylation activity (17).
+Further refinement of the minimal CSN subunits required for deneddylation activity has identified the sufficiency and requirement of the CSN5-CSN6 heterodimer to trigger deneddylation activity (17, 25).
+CSN5 is the only COP9 complex subunit that harbors enzymatic activity, as a protease as its MPN domain contains an embedded JAB1 MPN domain metalloenzyme (JAMM) motif, which contains the required catalytic center to deneddylate substrates (19, 34).
+We show that CSN5 is colocalized to cell junctions in the adult mouse heart and that its cell junction localization was dependent on the presence of CSN6, highlighting the presence of a minimal CSN subcomplex.
+In vitro studies have revealed that the CSN5-CSN6 heterodimer is sufficient to deneddylate and facilitate CURL function (25), suggesting functional sufficiency of this minimal CSN subcomplex to enzymatically target substrates.
+Our studies highlight that CSN5-CSN6 likely heterodimerizes at desmosomal junctions, but CSN5 may exclusively function to deneddylate CURLs and target desmosomal proteins for degradation.
+Future studies focused on disrupting the CSN5/6 heterodimer will be required to determine whether CSN5 is also required for desmosomal substrate recognition.